MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-enrollment-mamwe.md

   - Go to the app store, and download the app.
   - Go to the app store, and download the Company Portal app.
 The Company Portal app authenticates the user.
 Open the Company Portal app, and sign in with their organization credentials (`user@contoso.com`).
 They see a list of available apps, including required apps.
   - Go to the Company Portal web site at `portal.manage.microsoft.com`, and sign in with their organization credentials (`user@contoso.com`).
-Once signed in, they see a list of available apps, including required apps.
+After users sign in, they see a list of available apps, including required apps.

 - After the app is installed, they open the app, and are prompted to sign in with their organization credentials (`user@contoso.com`).
 When users sign in, they may have to restart the app.
 After the restart, the app data is "managed" by Intune.